The Most Common Types of Corporate Events

 Purpose: Organizations plan and hold these meetings with targeted audiences and provide them with relevant information.

-Purpose: Organizations attend trade shows as a lead generation activity.
-They may also choose to host or sponsor a trade show to reinforce their image as an industry leader among those who attend.
+Purpose: Organizations often attend trade shows as a lead generation activity.
+Companies may also choose to host or sponsor a trade show to reinforce their image as an industry leader among those who attend.

 Description: Event planning for trade shows involves negotiating sponsorship rates for booth space, advertising, promotion, and speaking opportunities where company leadership can speak.
 Trade shows are held in large spaces, showcasing the products and services of often hundreds of vendors.